Special offer

 Examples of condescending behavior

-It’s not always easy to spot underhanded comments.
-Below are some examples of condescending remarks and behaviors that fall into this category:
+Below are examples of condescending remarks and behaviors that fall into this category:

-Other examples of condescending behavior include employees who oversimplify or overexplain things in a patronizing tone, call coworkers demeaning names, correct little mistakes, interrupt and tell a coworker to calm down or make them feel like they’re overreacting when they’re not.
+Other examples of condescending behavior include employees who oversimplify or overexplain things in a patronizing tone, call coworkers demeaning names, interrupt and tell a coworker to calm down or make them feel like they’re overreacting.
+Actions like these may lower psychological safety and discourage employees from sharing ideas.

 1. Pause before you react